telent/liminix/README.md

 # Liminix

-Līminis + Nix

-* Līminis : Latin, genitive declension of limen.
-"Of the threshold"
-* Nix :  a tool for reproducible and declarative configuration management
-* Liminix : a Nix-based system for configuring consumer wifi routers
+A Nix-based system for configuring consumer wifi routers.

 ## What is this?